haxtheweb/edtechjoker/draft-outline.md

 - All I ask is that you bring paper, something to write with, and an open mind
 - I will ask that devices are away, and that you just.. listen, and write things down you find relevant

+These questions are things I want you to think about while you listen / take notes:
+- What (if anything) was your take away from the talk "With the right tools, you can build anything"?
+- How can you apply this to your life and career?

 ## Thursday - Unconference
 - I love unconferences and feel that I learn WAY MORE at them than a traditional learning experience
 - So let's blow up the typical topic